kimjuyoung1127/vibe/vibe-code/progress2.md

 - Implemented fallback placeholder for when no image is available
 - Maintained card aspect ratio while improving image quality

+## TypeScript Error Resolution

+### ToolTechReviewForm.tsx
+- Fixed type mismatch error related to category field naming inconsistency
+- Updated types file to align with implementation (changed from 'category' to 'categoryTags' to match actual implementation)
+- Ensured all component interfaces match the form state structure
+- Corrected MediaSection component usage to pass only required properties

 ## Next Steps
 - Testing across different browsers and devices
 - Performance optimization for image-heavy articles